vitest-dev/vitest/packages/ui/explorer.md

 The main change in the new logic is about using `requestAnimationFrame` to collect ui updates every 100ms, collecting all changes received in `onTaskUpdate` callback.
 On every loop, the [uiEntries](client/composables/state.ts) will be recreated with collected changes, the virtual scroller will handle the updates properly.

-The logic is implemented in [runCollect](client/composables/explorer/collector.ts) function and the `requestAnimationFrame` loop configured in the [tree class](client/composables/explorer/tree.ts), `collect` function.
+The logic is implemented in [collect](client/composables/explorer/collector.ts) function and the `requestAnimationFrame` loop configured in the [tree class](client/composables/explorer/tree.ts), `runCollect` function.

 ### Searching